-We will send the information about your appeal to this organization.
+- We will send the information about your appeal to this organization.
 This information is called your "case file."
-You have the right to ask us for a copy of your case file.
-We are allowed to charge you a fee for copying and sending this information to you.

-- You have a right to give the independent review organization additional information to support your appeal. - Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.
+You have the right to ask us for a free copy of your case file. - You have a right to give the independent review organization additional information to support your appeal. - Reviewers at the independent review organization will take a careful look at all of the information related to your appeal.

-If you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level
+If you had a "fast" appeal at Level 1, you will also have a "fast" appeal at Level 2